 “Sex work” is the consensual exchange of sexual services of some sort for money or gifts.

-“Criminalisation” refers to making illegal the sale, or purchase of sex under threat of some sort of punishment (fines, goal etc)
+“Criminalisation” refers to making illegal the sale, or purchase of sex under threat of some sort of punishment (fines, jail etc)

 “Legalisation” refers to the control of sex work through such measures as registration, or licensing of workers and/or premises.
 Failure to comply invites punishment (fines, goal etc)

 “Decriminalisation” refers to the removal of all rules specifically pertaining to sex workers and sex work, allowing sex work to happen like any other unlicensed business like an accountant, computer programmer etc. Sex work and workers are subject to the same laws and rights as other businesses and can operate without the threat of fines and goal.

 The only places in the world where sex work is fully decriminalised are New Zealand and New South Wales in Australia.
 Every other jurisdiction has some form of legalisation, or criminalisation.

 The majority of sex workers support full decriminalisation as it is the regulatory model that gives the most rights and protection to sex workers.

 The NSW sex industry was decriminalised in 1995 in response to a Royal Commission into police corruption.
 It was found that regulation of the industry by police lead to serious corruption in the NSW police force.

 Amnesty International supports decriminalisation.